 If the eggs are from another bank, the payment for the purchase of the eggs must be made directly to the selected bank and the payment for the egg warming cycle must be made to clinique ovo.

-The egg donation nurse coordinator will arrange the details of your cycle with you.
+A third party coordination nurse will arrange the details of your cycle with you.